aigerabae/repeats_benchmarking/tutorial_singularity.md

+# SingularityTutorial

+## This is a brief tutorial on key commands to use Singularity

 ## Singularity is a way to localize things - say allow users to download the program along with all dependencies and the OS needed for correct executionin the specific versions that would work perfectly well together.

 ### Singularity Image File - .sif format - is what you download to run a Singulaity container